OKFNat/armsScraper/README.md

 - update code to Python3
 - csv files for network analysis with all years in it
 - compare total values with sum of single values
+- update CSV export function: write it more generic, so it creates header row out of dict-keys and adds fitting values as rows below with seperator in between.

 **new features**
 - analyze and visualize the data: networkX, maps, Gephi